merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-1.md

 We can use {% include PROGRAM name="anvi-script-reformat-fasta" %} to simplify the FASTA's headers, as well as to run a number of other sanity checks and filters on our input data.
 But what flag(s) should we use to achieve this?

-**Exercise 1: build your `anvi-script-reformat-fasta` command** Take a look at the options for this program by either checking its online [help page](https://anvio.org/help/main/programs/anvi-script-reformat-fasta/), or by running `anvi-script-reformat-fasta --h` in the terminal.
+**Exercise 1: build your `anvi-script-reformat-fasta` command.**
+Take a look at the options for this program by either checking its online [help page](https://anvio.org/help/main/programs/anvi-script-reformat-fasta/), or by running `anvi-script-reformat-fasta -h` in the terminal.
 Pick out the flags that you will need and put them together into a command to process our downloaded FASTA file into a new FASTA file called `Trichodesmium_sp.fa`.
 Once you are ready, click on the Show/Hide box below to see the answer.

 <details markdown="1"><summary>Show/Hide  Answer to Exercise 1: how to run `anvi-script-reformat-fasta` </summary>